JanisLacis5/orderbook/README.md

 - [x] Implement core backend for the orderbook.
 That includes bid and ask sides, order types, order placement.
 - [x] Implement a matching engine that matches orders by price-time priority.
-- [ ] Generate unit and integration tests to prevent bugs
+- [x] Generate unit tests to prevent bugs
 - [ ] Simulate lots of participants to test how the engine performs with a lot of interactions per second.
 Fill out the [benchmarks](#benchmarks) section of this README
 - [ ] Create an efficient protocol for data transfer between different parts of the app